ibexa/documentation-developer/docs/templating/twig_function_reference/field_twig_functions.md

 ### `ibexa_field()`

 `ibexa_field()` returns the Field object.
-The Field gives you access to the Field value, as well as the Field's definition identifier and Field Type identifier.
+The Field gives you access to the Field value, as well as the Field's definition identifier and field type identifier.
 If the content item does not have a translation in the prioritized or passed language, the function returns the Field object in the main language.